 The most important taxi etiquette rules.
 How to behave in a taxi.
-Avoid any embarrassments.
-Be a pleasant passenger.
+Avoid any embarrassment and be a pleasant passenger.

 What taxi etiquette is

-Taxi etiquette is the set of rules to properly ride on a taxi.
+Taxi etiquette is the set of rules for properly riding in a taxi.
 It includes hailing, tipping, and the appropriate behaviors.

 If you are a customer, follow taxi etiquette to respect your driver and avoid any embarrassment.